Dthurow/dthurow.github.io/_drafts/getting-started-with-stm32-black-pill.md

 ### The Code

-### Sending Code

-Final code for a simple blinky using the STM32CubeIDE with the We Act STM32F411 "black pill":
+**Final code** for a simple blinky using the STM32CubeIDE with the We Act STM32F411 "black pill":

 {% highlight c %}
  while (1)